 The tradition of entombing the dead in caves is still alive today among the Applai people, a sub-group of the widespread Igorot ethnic group that is responsible for the signature hanging coffins of Sagada.
 However, it’s a costly burial, as custom dictates that chickens, pigs, and carabaos be sacrificed during the funeral ceremony in a number that is consonant with the status of the deceased.

 Going deeper inside the Lumiang Cave leads to the Sumaguing Cave.
-This is a two-four hour spelunking hike that will require one to be reasonably brave and fit.
+This is a two to four hour spelunking hike that will require one to be reasonably brave and fit.
 To complete the hike, visitors will have to do some beginner-level rock climbing and rappelling, navigate underground pools, and squeeze through narrow vertical and horizontal openings.

 Know Before You Go